 How to fix a backlog of posts that aren’t compliant

 If you have a lot of posts with links that aren’t nofollow compliant, we recommend immediately prioritizing this work to avoid a manual action.

 Truthfully though, becoming nofollow compliant is going to take time and effort.

-An immediate action that you can take is to comb through your top 50 posts and manually tag all required external links nofollow using your recipe card plugin’s nofollow option, or by using Easy Affiliate Links.
+One immediate step that you can take is to comb through your top 50 posts and manually tag all required external links nofollow using your recipe card plugin’s nofollow option, or Yoast SEO if you use the block editor.
 Start there, and then work your way back through your library of posts.